WSUCptSCapstone-Fall2022Spring2023/lami-fullstackapp/README.md

 TODO: Describe any known issues, bugs, odd behaviors or code smells.
 Provide steps to reproduce the problem and/or name a file or a function where the problem lives.

-## Contributing

-TODO: Leave the steps below if you want others to contribute to your project.

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## Additional Documentation